Bios-Marcel/wastebasket/README.md

 If you need basic MacOS support, use `github.com/Bios-Marcel/wastebasket`.
 This will limit you to trashing files and emptying the trashbin.

+IF you are willing to contribute and potentially maintain a proper MacOS implementation, I'd be glad to accept a PR.

 ## Documentation

 Further documentation can be found at [/docs](/docs).